Ling Tong: Early life

 Ling Tong was from Yuhang County (餘杭縣), Wu Commandery, which is present-day Yuhang District, Hangzhou, Zhejiang.
 His father, Ling Cao, was a military officer serving under the warlord Sun Ce.
 Ling Cao held the rank of Colonel Who Defeats Bandits (破賊校尉) and continued serving Sun Quan after Sun Ce's death in the year 200.
-In 204, Sun Quan attacked Huang Zu, the Administrator of Jiangxia Commandery (江夏郡; around present-day Xinzhou District, Wuhan, Hubei).
+In 203, Sun Quan attacked Huang Zu, the Administrator of Jiangxia Commandery (江夏郡; around present-day Xinzhou District, Wuhan, Hubei).
 During the ensuing Battle of Xiakou, Ling Cao sailed alone a distance ahead on a small boat to infiltrate the enemy formation.
 Huang Zu abandoned his position and fled.
 Ling Cao was killed in the midst of battle by a stray arrow fired by Huang Zu's subordinate, Gan Ning.

 Ling Tong was 15 (by East Asian reckoning) when his father died.
 Sun Quan appointed Ling Tong as a Major of Separate Command (別部司馬) in consideration of the fact that Ling Cao died in service of the Sun family.
 As many spoke well of Ling Tong's ability, the teenage Ling Tong was allowed to inherit his father's post, as acting Colonel Who Defeats Bandits, and assume command of the troops which used to be led by his father.

 Ling Tong participated in a campaign against bandits in the hilly regions of Wu.
 Sun Quan's main force captured a bandit stronghold and left behind 10,000 men under the command of Ling Tong and Zhang Yi (張異) to lay siege to another stronghold.
 The day before the battle, Ling Tong and Chen Qin (陳勤) attended a banquet together.
 Chen Qin was in charge of ceremonial duties during the banquet, but he abused his powers and went against the rules.
 Ling Tong was upset by Chen Qin's insolence so he confronted him.
 In anger, Chen Qin hurled abuse at Ling Tong and even insulted Ling Tong's deceased father.
 Ling Tong was in tears but he refrained himself and did not respond to the acrimony.

 After the banquet, Chen Qin, who was drunk, insulted Ling Tong again on the road.
-Unable to tolerate further swearword, Ling Tong injured Chen Qin with his sword.
+Unable to tolerate further abuse, Ling Tong injured Chen Qin with his sword.
 Chen Qin died a few days later.
 The next day, before the battle, Ling Tong exclaimed: "Only through death can my transgression be cleansed!"
 He charged ahead of his troops during the battle in the face of enemy arrows and boulders.
 The side of the garrison which Ling Tong's army attacked fell immediately.
 The other commanders were roused by his victory and together they inflicted a crushing defeat on the enemy.
 After returning from the battle, Ling Tong bound himself and surrendered to the disciplinary officer.
 Sun Quan was impressed with Ling Tong's strong determination and pardoned him for insubordination in consideration of his contributions.